-For Members in out-of-area plans (as communicated by your employer), dependents under age 26, and any Members traveling outside of the UPMC Health Plan Service Area, UPMC Health Plan has entered into agreements with two national and/or regional provider networks (collectively referred to as the "Extended Network") in order to better serve you when you need medical care.
+For Members travelling outside of the UPMC Health Plan Service Area, and dependents under age 26, UPMC Health Plan has entered into agreements with two national and/or regional provider networks (collectively referred to as the "Extended Network") in order to better serve you when you need medical care.
 Providers in these networks accept their contracted rate as payment in full, so your care will only be subject to any applicable Copayment, Deductible, and Coinsurance amounts as specified in your plan design.

-- If you need care in Ohio, the SuperMed network is available through Medical Mutual of Ohio. - If you need care outside of UPMC Service Area and Ohio, the Cigna PPO Network4 is available to you.
+- If you need care in Ohio, the SuperMed network is available through Medical Mutual of Ohio. - If you need care outside of the UPMC Service Area and Ohio, the Cigna PPO Network2 is available to you.
 Cigna is an independent company and not affiliated with UPMC Health Plan.
 Access to the Cigna PPO Network is available through Cigna's contractual relationship with UPMC Health Plan.
 For more information on how to file an appeal for a service that was denied in full or in part by Cigna because Cigna determined it was not Medically Necessary, please see Section VIII, Resolving Disputes with the Health Plan.